AdhamElHarouni-1/Task-1-dormbooking-variant/README.md

 the response includes the referenced user's `name`/`email` instead of just an id.

-## Grading focus

-1. Does the model match the field table (types, defaults)?
-2. Does validation reject bad input (missing dates, `startDate` after `endDate`)?
-3. Does creating an overlapping booking on the same room actually get rejected with `409`, including edge cases (identical range, one range fully inside another, adjacent-but-not-overlapping ranges)?
-4. Do all five CRUD routes work end-to-end, with correct status codes?
-5. (bonus) `.populate()`.

 You're expected to use AI tools while building this — that's fine and expected.
 But you should be able to explain, for any line in your controller, *why* it's there and what happens if you delete it.
 We will ask.